Suffolk prosecutors unveil trafficking indictment

 Suffolk prosecutors unsealed a 27-count indictment Wednesday that accuses three men of participating in a drug trafficking ring that sold cocaine across Long Island.

-The defendants were arrested following a nearly yearlong investigation by Suffolk police, District Attorney Timothy Sini said during a news conference in Riverhead Wednesday.
+“It is our mission with these cases to clean up our communities,” Sini said.
+“It is our mission to stop the sale of drugs throughout the county.”

+Giron was arrested in Meridian, Miss., earlier this month after authorities there discovered three kilos of cocaine in his car, Sini said.
+Giron had purchased the cocaine from a supplier in Houston and was was driving to New York when he was apprehended, Sini said.

-Sini said the key member of the ring is Jonny Giron, 25, of Copiague, who was named in 23 counts in the indictment, including operating as a major trafficker and criminal possession of a controlled substance in the first degree.
+Giron, of Copiague, was charged with 23 counts in the indictment, including operating as a major trafficker and criminal possession of a controlled substance in the first degree.
 Giron faces 25 years to life in prison if convicted, Sini said.
+Prosecutors said Giron is a citizen of Honduras and a legal resident of the United States.

+Alzate and Gutierrez face from 81/3 to 25 years in prison if convicted, according to Sini.

-Judge Philip Goglas ordered Giron to be held in lieu of $2 million cash bail or $4 million bond and Alzate to be held in lieu of $500,00 cash bail or $1 million bond Wednesday.
+Judge Philip Goglas on Wednesday ordered Giron to be held in lieu of $2 million cash bail or $4 million bon and Alzate to be held in lieu of $500,00 cash bail or $1 million bond.
 Gutierrez, who was arraigned Tuesday, was ordered held on $500,000 cash bail or $1 million bond.

+Giron paid Alzate $2,500 to drive a 2015 Toyota Camry to Houston earlier this month, Sini said.
+Giron, who flew from New York to Texas, then planned driving the Camry -- and three kilos of cocaine he purchased in Houston -- to New York, but he was stopped by Meridian police.
+Meridian police did not immediately return a call for comment.
+Officials also seized a large amount of cash, Sini said.

+Defense attorney Christopher P. McGuire of Central Islip said he had not yet seen the evidence against Giron but his client denies the allegations and would mount a vigorous defense.
+Christopher Gioe of Hauppauge, who represents Alzate, said the evidence so far suggests his client’s involvement in the alleged drug ring was limited to delivering a car to Texas.

 Comments